geodynamics/pylith/docs/user/examples/strikeslip-2d/step05-greensfns.md

 Solution for Step 4.
 The colors of the shaded surface indicate the magnitude of the y displacement, and the deformation is exaggerated by a factor of 1000.
-The displacement vectors at the fake GPS stations use en exaggeration factor of 50,000.
+The displacement vectors at the fake GNSS stations use en exaggeration factor of 50,000.
 :::